cmgvc/WeAreFit/README.md

 4. **Database Setup**

    - Set up your database using the provided schema.
-For PostgreSQL:

-     ```bash
-     psql -U yourusername -d yourdatabase -f schema.sql
-     ```

    - For MongoDB, import the schema or create collections as needed.

-5. **API Integration**

-   - Configure API keys and credentials for Apple Health and Google Fit in your `.env` file.

 ## Usage